-Max was the fist to create a radio that had both receiver and loud speaker.
+Max was the first to create a radio that had both receiver and loudspeaker.
 Historians consider him a pioneer in Germany’s radio production industry.

 In 1932, Braun was one of the first to manufacture an appliance that had a radio and phonograph.

-During this time the Braun received their raised A trademark that identifies the company until today.
+During this time, the Braun received its raised A trademark that identifies the company until today.

 It wasn’t until 1950 that Braun launched their first dry electric shaver called the S50.
 This was a project that Max Braun had been working on since the earliest days of the company.

-It had an oscillating cutter block covered by a very thin, yet strong steel foil.
+It had an oscillating cutter block covered by a very thin, yet durable steel foil.
 Until today Braun still uses the same design principle.

 In 1967, Gillette bought a majority share of the company and took full ownership of the company in 1982.

-Braun sells all sorts of products not just electric shavers.
-Some of these products include epilators, toothbrush and even watches.
+Braun sells all sorts of products, not just electric shavers.
+Some of these products include epilators, toothbrushes, and even watches.
 And despite all this other product, people know Braun for one thing – Electric Razors [source].

 Frequent flyers know how tough it is to shave outside the comforts of your home.

-Schedule is tight with meetings lasting for hours.
+The schedule is tight, with meetings lasting for hours.
 Sometimes you even skip meals to fit these calls into your schedule.

 This can take a toll on your body and appearance.
 The MobileShave series helps aims to address the grooming part by offering a compact shaver that uses two AA batteries.